-The ratio of free cash flow to total debt (FCF/Debt) provides a different view of a company's ability to pay its debt compared with Debt/EBITDA, because it compares cash flow generation after working capital movements, capital expenditures and dividends to total debt.
+The ratio of free cash flow to debt (FCF/Debt) provides a different view of a company's ability to repay its debt, compared with Debt/EBITDA, because it compares cash flow generation after working capital movements, capital expenditures and dividends to total debt.

-EBIT / Interest Expense
+EBITDA / Interest Expense

-The ratio of earnings before interest and taxes to interest expense (EBIT/Interest Expense) is an indicator of a company's ability to meet its interest obligations.
+The ratio of earnings before interest, taxes, depreciation and amortization to interest expense (EBITDA/Interest Expense) is an indicator of a company's ability to meet its interest obligations.

-Scoring for this factor is based on three sub-factors: Debt/EBITDA, FCF/Debt and EBIT/Interest Expense.
+Scoring for this factor is based on three sub-factors: Debt/EBITDA; FCF/Debt; and EBITDA/Interest Expense.